top1944/duckuments/docs/atoms_85_fall2017_projects/11_first_anti-instagram/preliminary-design-document-anti-instagram.md

 ### Assumptions
 1. Lighting
     1. We assume normal office lighting, including any shadows that may occur because of occlusions, or spatial variance.
-    2. We don’t consider outdoor illumination (e.g. sunlight)
+    2. We don't consider outdoor illumination (e.g. sunlight)
     3. We assume having illumination (no pitch black scenario)
 2. Duckietown Condition
     1. We assume the normal colors of lane lines, plus one or two more (for the parking lot).